MantasPtr/CERN-CMS-DQM-DT-visualization/README.md

   * ERROR - if error was encoutered while fetching
 * "matrix" is empty unless status is "FINISHED"
 * "exception" does not exist unless status is "ERROR"
+* "scores" show how bad layers is according to neural network

+### Warnings:

+* Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA
+* UserWarning: Error in loading the saved optimizer state.
+As a result, your model is starting with a freshly initialized optimizer.